Apple ConversationKit

 Background

-Enter ConversationKit: I lead the product and design from 0-1 and from 1-2 of a tool that allowed non-technical service team members to build out conversational interfaces for Apple's customer sales and support globally.
-My platform made it easy to train a base LLM with custom intents, collect contextual data from user responses, interact with API's within a conversation and build out rich media messages and interactions across multiple chat channels (starting with iMessage) while integrating seamlessly with the Apple ecosystem.
-The platform saved Apple millions in customer support costs in the first year and serves hundreds of millions of Apple customers globally 8 years later.
+Enter ConversationKit: I led the product and design, from 0-1 and from 1-2, of a tool that allowed non-technical service team members to build out conversational interfaces for Apple's S&S globally.
+Our platform made it easy to train a base LLM with custom intents, collect contextual data from user responses, interact with API's within a conversation and build out rich media messages and interactions across multiple chat channels (starting with iMessage), while integrating seamlessly with the Apple ecosystem.
+The platform saved Apple millions in customer support costs in the first year and serves hundreds of millions of Apple customers globally eight years later.

-What started as a small adventure between me and my colleague, Matt Austen, became a well funded startup within Apple.
 We made tens of iterations and worked across multiple organizations like Apple Messages, Apple Maps, and Apple Marketing to build a tool that seamlessly integrated with the existing ecosystems.

 01